 The vibrant market town of Dungarvan, Co.
 Waterford, with its striking topography, is the subject of the latest addition to the Irish Historic Towns Atlas series.
 Founded at the beginning of the thirteenth century, Dungarvan began as an Anglo-Norman settlement and that legacy is still evident in its townscape today, where the street pattern, castle and abbey are reminders of its medieval heritage.
 Developments by the duke of Devonshire in the early nineteenth-century led to the construction of the town’s iconic square.
 The story of the shaping of the present-day town is told through the atlas, where historic maps and views are presented on large-format loose sheets and are accompanied by a detailed text.

-This eagerly awaited publication represents several years of research, editing and cartography and will see Dungarvan join over 530 towns and cities internationally that have been produced as part of the wider European Historic Towns Atlas scheme.
+This eagerly awaited publication represents several years of research, editing and cartography and will see Dungarvan join c.
+560 towns and cities internationally that have been produced as part of the wider European Historic Towns Atlas scheme.

 To celebrate the release of the atlas, there will be an illustrated lecture and interview with the author on Thursday 3 December 2020 at 7pm online.
 You can reserve your place here.